alfonsobries/xlsx-laravel-spreadsheet-importer/README.md

 ### Usage:

-Create a .env file with the database settings
+Create a .env file with the database settings (If the files exists in your laravel app this step is not neccesary)

 ```
 DB_CONNECTION=pgsql # or mysql